saiqulhaq/saiqulhaq/_pages/about.md

 I'm active on several platforms where I share my knowledge and interests with others.
 I have a [YouTube channel](https://www.youtube.com/channel/UCGySLV8IIxp1Ef5GYAxWvgw) where I post tutorials on Ruby on Rails and anything else about technical.
 Additionally, I learn by reading other people's code on GitHub, and you can check out my projects at [https://github.com/saiqulhaq](https://github.com/saiqulhaq).
 For more casual content, you can also find me on [TikTok](https://www.tiktok.com/@saiqulhaq), where I share exciting things around me.

 # Hobbies and Interests
-When I'm not busy leading the team at Hungry Hub or sharing my knowledge online, I enjoy reading, coding, and playing the DOTA 2 and FIFA mobile games.
+When I'm not busy leading the team at Hungry Hub or sharing my knowledge online, I enjoy reading, coding, and playing the DOTA 2 game.
 These activities allow me to unwind and recharge while staying connected to my passion for technology.

 # Continuous Learning
 As a CTO, I firmly believe in continuous learning and professional development.
 This commitment to growth benefits me personally and allows me to guide and inspire my team in their own professional journeys.
 I keep my skills sharp and stay informed about industry trends by reading books from O'Reilly and Gramedia, attending online webinars, and participating in the ["Ignite: Tech Leadership Bootcamp" bootcamp](https://www.lidr.co/en/ignite) by Alvaro Moya.